 Okin Note 12: This transformer is mainly used by Berkline and La Z Boy, and also by other smaller manufacturers.
 It has a female plug on the output side that takes a three pin connector.

-Okin Note 13: This transformer is almost always used on chairs with some type of heat and/or massage system.
+Okin Note 13: This transformer is almost always used on Berkline chairs, and other manufacturers with some type of heat and/or massage system.
 It has a female plug on the output side with a six pin connector.

 Okin Note 14: This transformer is for United Kingdom use only; it will not work for chairs located in the USA!
 It has battery backup, and the receptacle for the plug coming from the chair that has a flat blade and a round blade.